Snehaphilip989/miniproject1/linux.md

 ## 10. Using the tab key to complete file paths
 Whenever we enter file names we use the TAB key.
 It autocompletes the file names including paths to a file or directory.

+## 11. Using up and down arrow for history
+We can step through the last commands we called (starting with the most recently used) by using the Arrow UP key and Arrow DOWN helps in moving forward in history towards the most recent cell.